catacgc/tree-search-docs/content/Roadmap and Release Notes/Development Tracker.md

 - [New Documentation](https://catacgc.github.io/tree-search-docs/)
 	- `deno task quartz sync` #snippet

 # Tasks and checklist

+next
+- [ ] add changelog and docs link in settings
+- [ ] docs: interface docs
+- [ ] add keyboard info bottom at the search bar

+backlog
 - [ ] bug: obsidian excluded files support
 - [ ] feature: empty page - show 2 of the biggest trees in the vault
 - [ ] feature: search for the smallest connected components in the vault (organizing mode)